-The T. Denny Sanford School of Social and Family Dynamics offers graduate program for (1) Doctorate of Philosophy Degree in Family and Human Development and Sociological Inquiry, (2) Master's of Science Degree in Family and Human Development, with a concentration in Child Development or Family Studies, via an online format.
-Additionally, two Master's of Applied Science programs are available in Infant and Family Practice and Marriage and Family Therapy.
+Aligning with our mission, the T. Denny Sanford School of Social and Family Dynamics offers graduate programs for (1) Doctorate of Philosophy Degree in Family and Human Development, (2) Master's of Science Degree in Family and Human Development, with a concentration in Child Development or Family Studies, and Master's of Science Degree in Sociology, via an online format.
+Additionally, one Master's of Applied Science program is available in Marriage and Family Therapy.
 Please see our website at http://thesanfordschool.clas.asu.edu/programs for more information about these programs.

 The Ph.D. program in Family and Human Development is designed to train researchers in developmental and family science.
 The doctoral program differs from other programs at Arizona State University through its primary focus on the structures, processes, and social relationships.
 Students take core courses in family sciences, human development, research methodology, statistics, and diversity.
 The aims of the program are to train students to become researchers with an area of specialization in Family and Human Development.
-The major objective of the terminal master's program (M.S.
-Program) is to provide advanced training in applying scientific methods to investigate the development and well-being of family systems and individual family members, and to apply scientific principles and theory to the development of programs to prevent or ameliorate problems that families and their members experience.
 Graduate students are expected to develop competencies in research methods and in theoretical orientations relevant to their area of study.
 The skills and knowledge acquired during the course of training should enable each student to develop professional competencies that can be applied to significant problems and issues affecting families.